-The mitigation strategies were developed based on discussions with local officials, stakeholders, and consideration of FEMA/MSP best practices for hazard mitigation (refer to Appendix F for a list of Alternative Strategies that were considered.)
-The Natural Hazard Mitigation strategies are grouped by theme: First Responders; Incident Prevention, Preparedness and Response: Communication & Procedures; Assistance to Vulnerable Populations; Emergency Shelters; Continuity of Operations; Community Planning, Zoning & Development; Flood Mitigation and Coastline Resiliency; Invasive Species Management; and Public Health.
+The mitigation strategies were developed based on discussions with local officials, stakeholders, and consideration of FEMA/MSP best practices for hazard mitigation (refer to Appendix G for a list of some Alternative Strategies that were considered.)
+The Natural Hazard Mitigation strategies are grouped by theme: First Responders; Incident Prevention, Preparedness and Response: Communication & Procedures; Assistance to Vulnerable Populations; Emergency Shelters; Continuity of Operations; Community Planning, Zoning & Development; Flood Mitigation and Coastline Resiliency; and Invasive Species Management.